 With a clean van interior, you are ready to start the van conversion process.

-Before building anything, you should design an accurate floor plan of your camper van’s interior.
+Before building anything, you should design an accurate floor plan for the interior of your camper van.

 In this step, you’ll decide where to install each of the following items (and their dimensions):